P4ELTE/P4Query/README.md

 ### How to implement an application?

+Applications will be accessed by users.
+Accordingly, all applications must define a command line user interface.
+This is done in a class that implements `AppUI`.
+An instance of this class will be passed to the `broker`, who will use the `JCommander` library to fill in the missing fields annotated with `@Parameter`, based on the user arguments. `AppUI` objects must declare a unique name for the application: the user will invoke the application using this name, the `broker` will also use this name to find which application must be initialized.

+   - Example:

+     ```java
+     package p4analyser.applications;

+     import com.beust.jcommander.Parameter;
+     import com.beust.jcommander.Parameters;

+     import p4analyser.ontology.providers.AppUI;

+     @Parameters(commandDescription = "Launch my application")
+     public class MyAppUI extends AppUI {

+         @Override
+         public String getCommandName() { return "myapp"; }

+         @Override
+         public String[] getCommandNameAliases() {
+             return new String[]{"myApp", "MyApp", "my", "ma"};
+         }

+         @Parameter(names = { "-s", "--syntax-tree" },
+                    description = "Triggers syntax tree analysis")
+         private Boolean synTree;

+     }
+     ```

+   - The `AppUI` abstract class requires the `MyAppUI` class to implement the `getCommandName()` method, so that it returns the unique name of the application.
+   - In addition, `MyAppUI` annotates its custom `synTree` argument with `@Parameter`: if the user states the `-s` option on the command line, the `broker` will set `synTree` to `true`, otherwise it will be left on `false`.
+   - Note that there are a number few user argument fields that `AppUI` declares which are universal for all applications.
+For example the path to the input P4 file is requested inside `AppUI`, and it is mainly used by `broker` to load that P4 file, but you may access it as well.

+No, that the interface is ready, we can implement the application logic.
 Note that the main class of the actual Java software is in the `broker`.
 You implement your application as a module, and the `broker` will discover it automatically.

 1. First, create a new module (see above), and add the `ontology` module as a dependency.
-2. Create a class in `p4analyser.applications` that will implement your application logic, defines its command line interface, and is capable of providing an instance of this class when requested by the dependency injector (DI) in `broker`.
+2. Create a class in `p4analyser.applications` that will implement your application logic and is capable of providing an instance of this class when requested by the dependency injector (DI) in `broker`.
 Make sure you get the package right, since this is how `broker` will find your application.
 The DI will provide your class with everything it needs.
-Your implementation class needs to implement the `ApplicationProvider` interface, because `broker` will use this to ask for your user interface description.
+Your implementation class needs to implement the `Application` interface, because `broker` will use this to ask for your user interface description.

     - Example: